Tejas8356/retail-data-engineering-project/README.md

 ## 📌 Overview

-This project demonstrates a complete **end-to-end data engineering pipeline** built using AWS services.
+This project demonstrates a complete **end-to-end data engineering pipeline** using AWS services.

-It ingests data from multiple sources, processes it using ETL pipelines, and builds a **star schema data warehouse** for analytics.
+It ingests data from multiple sources (PostgreSQL, MySQL, CSV), processes it using ETL pipelines, and builds a **star schema data warehouse** for analytics.

 ---